karlan/AGN_templates/README.md

                  = any of the three intrinsic AGN templates + template for polar dust emissin , if only to get a very crude results

+		 Note:
-		 For reddned type-1 AGNs, you should try NORM, then WDD, and lastly HDD.
+		    1. For reddned type-1 AGNs, you should try NORM, then WDD, and lastly HDD.
-		 If none of them works, try HDO.
+		       If none of them works, try HDO;
+		    2. It is highly recommanded to use mid-IR spectral decompositions or high-spatial resolution SED data to check if the SED results are consistent whenever possible;
+		    3. You are suggested to check the optical and the IR SEDs together, especially if an composite SEDs for a large sample can be built;
+		    4. The polar dust could be clumpy and the galaxy ISM dust may also cause the line-of-sight obscuration.
+As a result, it is OK that the UV-optical SED does not fit by the AGN template.

 the host galaxy IR template